petrenkotino/dotfiles/readme.md

 This is a fork from [Dries Vints](https://github.com/driesvints/dotfiles)'s dotfiles.
 Check out his detailed documentation about all the files.
 I just changed a few things to better fit my needs.

-Be careful when using these dotfiles because they change a lot of MacOS settings and download all the apps I need.
+Be careful when using these dotfiles because they change a lot of MacOS settings and install all the apps I need.

 ## Backup Checklist